Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and

 Facebook sends more website referral traffic than anybody and is geared toward news and entertainment.

 Twitter views itself as a news platform and social network and is well-suited to brands sharing blog posts or promoting website content.
-And, of course, in 2022, Twitter has become Elon Musk's.
+And, of course, in 2022, Twitter has become Elon Musk's and is know X.

 Instagram is highly visual and is not optimal for driving blog or website traffic.
 It's best suited for strong visual brands.

 LinkedIn is a professional network for business networking to share industry articles and professional content.

 See what networks your customer and your competitors are on and where they are doing well, and use that as an indicator you have a potential audience on that network.
 You need to be where your prospects and customers spend their time.
 Define your buyer personas and research their behaviors; have a well-structured social media content calendar.

 10. Facebook best practices.

 Use hashtags sparingly and try to work them directly into your copy.
 Upload videos directly because they want you to stay on Facebook rather than leave to consume content elsewhere.
 Natively uploaded video generally outperforms YouTube links.
 Keep your copy concise and avoid an overly promotional tone.
 Facebook's algorithm limits the reach of posts that sound too much like ads.
 Be sure your About section is completed.

 11. Twitter best practices.

 Respond to all comments.
 That's always important, but especially so on Twitter.
 Avoid hashtag spam.
 Use images to drive engagement.
 Automate your Twitter schedule since this high-volume network requires multiple daily posts to succeed.

 12. Instagram best practices.

 This is the most powerful platform for visual brands.
 Use location tagging on posts.
 Use relatively more hashtags, but don't overdo it, ensuring your hashtags are relevant to your post.
 Strive for authenticity rather than being sales-y.
 People come to Instagram to be inspired and entertained.
 To inspire and entertain, don't simply promote your brand to gain followers.

 13. LinkedIn best practices.